Annual renewable power must triple by 2030

-More ambitious renewable energy targets are needed; With the first Global Stocktake concluding at COP28 in the UAE, WETO provides much-needed clarity on priority actions in the coming years.
+More ambitious renewable energy targets are needed; the world must add an average of 1,000 GW of renewable power capacity annually by 2030, as well as significantly increase the direct use of renewables in end-use sectors.
+With the first Global Stocktake concluding at COP28 in the UAE, WETO provides much-needed clarity on priority actions in the coming years.

 Focusing on the enablers of a renewables-dominated system can help address the structural barriers hindering progress in the energy transition.
 WETO has identified that getting the 1.5° pathway back on track requires addressing the following barriers: